-Sushi Tetsu is a traditional Japanese sushi bar run by chef Toru Takahashi and his wife, Harumi.
-The restaurant can be found in a little, unassuming Clerkenwell alley.
-Takahashi previously worked as a sushi chef at Nobu for seven years.
-Happily, this is a far cry from Nobu: minimalist, quiet, unpretentious and with seating for only seven people.
-This is authentic sushi and sashimi at its best.
+Tucked away down an unassuming little Clerkenwell alley is Sushi Tetsu.
+It’s a traditional Japanese sushi bar, run by chef Toru Takahashi and his wife Harumi.
+He previously worked as a sushi chef at Nobu for seven years and has built a massive reputation for the quality of his work.
+Happily, Tetsu is a far cry from Nobu.
+Minimalist, quiet, unpretentious and with seating for only seven people.
+This is authentic sushi and sashimi at its very best.

-Getting a reservation is the hardest part of this whole experience.
+Getting a reservation is the hardest part of the whole experience.
 It really does take a lot of perseverance.
-And endurance.
-Previous to that, we’d both called at least a few dozen (or more) times each, with no luck.
-It made us ponder, perhaps there are special touts who specialise in securing such reservations and then selling them on?
+Previous to our success, we’d both called at least a few dozen (or more) times each with no luck.
+It made us begin to wonder, if there are special touts who specialise in securing such reservations for their wealthy clients.

 Today’s special sashimi x 1 plate

 3 kinds of fish sashimi x 2 pieces

 So, can a restaurant that’s so hard to get into really live up to its own hype?
 We say a resounding ‘yes’.
 Where else in London can you eat sushi that’s been prepared in front of you, especially for you by somebody as skilled as Takahashi.
 Each piece is lovingly handcrafted, occasionally blow-torched and seasoned to perfection.
 No soy dipping sauce and wasabi needed here.